In Pursuit Of Happiness

 In confusion I asked, “What favour am I capable of, Paritosh uncle?”

-He opened a drawer and thrust a bundle of currency notes into my hand.
+He opened a drawer and thrust a couple of bundles of currency notes into my hand.

-My fingers trembled as I looked at it and there was in my hand a bundle of 500 notes.
+My fingers trembled as I looked at it and there were in my hand two bundles of notes of a thousand denomination each.
+I had not seen so much money in my life and I felt nervous.

 Before I could respond he said, “I hope you can take a little care of their small needs during my absence.”

 Over an elaborate dinner of rice, dal fry, three choicest dishes of sea fish and chicken curry he reiterated that the task of entertaining poor kids was a very easy one since they could be happy with small and cheap things.
-Then, he revealed that his family had been pressuring him to go abroad since he was offered the position of a specialist in some Glasgow hospital.
+Then, he had planned to return to the Glasgow Hospital where he used to work earlier as a specialist doctor a decade ago.

 He left early next morning.

-The next Sunday morning I bought a bagful of chocolates, pancakes, pens and colour pensils and walked up gingerly to the street corner behind the market where the children usually loitered.
+The next Sunday morning I bought a bagful of chocolates, pancakes, pens and colour pencils and walked up gingerly to the street corner behind the market where the children usually loitered.

 But I could notice none of the known faces and wondered how to begin my new role while being wary of the suspicious eyes around following my forced movements and gestures.

 Luckily one of the grown up boys noticed me and called out the others.
-They flocked me and asked the questions I had been prepared to answer.
+They flocked me and asked the questions that I expected them to ask.

-But the following day the newspaper headline gave me a stunning news that read, ‘Calcutta’s eminent Gynecologist shoots wife in a fit of rage and ends in the sea.’
+Eight years had gone by when one morning a newspaper headline caught my attention.
+It read, ‘Calcutta’s eminent Gynecologist shoots wife in a fit of rage and ends in the sea.’

 (Unless you type the author's name